All Episodes

 I mean, this is crazy.

-But uh I I I'm 56 and my parents were were from other states, and I I was born in California and went through that, lived in Mexico with a family during the summer.
+But I'm 56, and my parents were from other states, and I was born in California and went through that, lived in Mexico with the family during the summer, and realized that the education that I was receiving in elementary, junior high high school was crap compared to what they got in Mexico.

-I I could I couldn't believe it.
+I couldn't believe it.

-I I couldn't believe it.
+I couldn't believe it.

-If anyone listening to this program thinks that Chris Christie is an a viable candidate, just call me because that's the dumbest comment I think I'll ever hear.
+If anyone listening to this program thinks that Chris Christie is a viable candidate, just call me because that's the dumbest comment I think I'll ever hear.

 He just isn't.

-Um Vake, you know, was interesting to me in the beginning, and then I think he got too cute by half.
+The Vaik, you know, was interesting to me in the beginning, and then I think he got too cute by half.

-He comes in with his rehearsed lines, and he he just he he he becomes a Republican in 2020, and all he wants to do is trash everybody that's been a Republican for decades or a conservative for decades.
+And all he wants to do is trash everybody that's been a Republican for decades or a conservative for decades.

-And I'm kind of listening to it.
+And I'm kind of listening to him.

-I'm like, well, boy, Ben.
+I'm like, well, where are you bent?

 And he thinks he knows it better than everybody, you know, out there, and he doesn't.

-Um, you know, I'm just more interested in substance.
+So, you know, I'm just more interested in substance.

 I have no problem at all taking a nice hard shot at somebody in a debate that needs it.